Quick Answer

 This is a human problem, not a technical one.
 Most customers are willing to leave a review.
 They just do not want to be pressured.

 The best approach is indirect.
-We’re grateful for any feedback, positive or constructive, to model openness and welcome dialogue.
 Use language that emphasizes choice.

 Train staff to mention it naturally, not mechanically.
 For example, at checkout: